GoogleCloudPlatform/cloud-debug-java/README.md

 ## Setup

-The Java Cloud Debugger agent is a [JVMTI](http://docs.oracle.com/javase/7/docs/technotes/guides/jvmti/) agent that needs to be enabled when JVM starts.
-The agent is enabled by using `-agentpath` [option](http://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html#starting) with Java launcher.
-Most debugger options are configured through system properties.
+The Java debugger agent is a [JVMTI](http://docs.oracle.com/javase/7/docs/technotes/guides/jvmti/) agent that needs to be enabled when JVM starts with the `-agentpath` [option](http://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html#starting) of the Java launcher.
+Most of the debugger options are configured through system properties.

 For example: